iRobot Roomba i3 Robot Vacuum Review

 Yes

-The iRobot i3 has fantastic battery life.
+The iRobot i3 has amazing battery life.
 It provides roughly an hour and a half of continuous use and takes about the same amount of time to recharge, which is quite fast.
 The main button on top of the vacuum turns from white to red when the battery is running low, and you can also see the battery level in the companion app.
 Consider the Shark ION Robot RV700 Series if you're looking for a robot vacuum with longer continuous battery life, though be aware that it takes much longer to recharge.

 Quality-Of-Life Features